 A Primitive Methodist Chapel was established on Queen’s Road and the Primitive society met there for 60 years, visited during this time by the founder of Primitive Methodism, Hugh Bourne.
 Similarly, the Primitive cause also flourished and in 1897 a new chapel was opened on the corner of Queen’s Road and Edward Street, which was used continuously until 1966.

 Following the Methodist Union in 1932, the two societies came into closer contact and agreement was reached to amalgamate.
-The new church was built and the current St John’s was opened.
+The new church was built and opened as St John’s.

 In 2014, after much prayerful consideration the churches of Attleborough & Stockingford decided to cease worship in their churches and join with St John’s to form Nuneaton Methodist Church.